An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 Let us now turn to the equations necessary to guarantee the binary equilibrium between the generators.
-If~$x_{ti}=0$ (i.e., the power plant of generator~$i$ is switched off in period~$t$), the first order conditions can be omitted altogether; both the generation level and the short-term profits in this case are zero, and the fixed costs from starting up or shutting down will be included in the incentive-compatibility constraint.
+If~$x_{ti}=0$ (i.e., the power plant of generator~$i$ is switched off in period~$t$), the first-order conditions can be omitted altogether; both the generation level and the short-term profits in this case are zero, and the fixed costs from starting up or shutting down will be included in the incentive-compatibility constraint.
 This leaves the KKT conditions of the generators (equations~\ref{example:generator:KKT}) to determine the optimal, short-term dispatch in the case that the generator is operating in this period ($x_{ti}=1$).

-Next, the inter-temporal constraint of the power plant operation status has to be considered (constraint~\ref{example:BNE:generator:intertemporal}); as discussed above, the start-up and shut-down variables~$\big(z_{ti}\on,z_{ti}\off\big)$ are determined by the unit commitment variables~$x_i$ and we therefore do not need to include KKT conditions for them.
-They only serve to translate the change in the unit commitment level into realized dispatch costs.
+The inter-temporal constraint of the power plant operation status has to be considered (constraint~\ref{example:BNE:generator:intertemporal}); the start-up and shut-down variables~$\big(z_{ti}\on,z_{ti}\off\big)$ are determined by the unit commitment variables~$x_i$.

 Next, let us turn to the incentive-compatibility constraint: we now have multiple time periods and we formulate the incentive-compatibility constraint in a different way than in the general formulation in Section~\ref{sec:model} (equation~\ref{model:overall:problem:incentive}).
 This is due to the problem that it is not obvious how to allocate start-up costs over multiple time periods.
 It is therefore preferable to define the compensation payments $\zeta_i \in \mathbb{R_+}$ over the entire model horizon and also write the incentive-compatibility constraint in this way, rather than as a period-by-period constraint.
 As a consequence, we also change the interpretation of~$\big(\kappa\on_{ti},\kappa\off_{ti}\big) \in \mathbb{R}$: it now represents the short-term profits or losses (revenue less generation costs), and it is not any more restricted to positive values, in contrast to the switch value in the previous section and the overview in Table~\ref{table:incentive_alignment}.